 You can’t get much more destruction than what went on at Mount St. Helens in 1980.
 And yet, life there is back without hesitation.
 That’s such a great lesson.

 Even if what happened is awful.
 Even if what it left you with is far “less” than what you had before, go on.
 Be part of it.
 It might be different, but it can still be rich and diverse and beautiful.

-Mary Lloyd is (at least for now) a speaker and consultant and author of Supercharged Retirement: Ditch the Rocking Chair, Trash the Remote, and Do What You Love.
+Mary Lloyd is a speaker and consultant and author of Supercharged Retirement: Ditch the Rocking Chair, Trash the Remote and Do What You Love.
 For more, see her website.